The Multiparty Coherent Channel and its Implementation with Linear Optics: Implementations of multiparty conat channel using linear optics

 Then we discuss the noise of the channels in these two scenarios, we assume that the local QND interaction is ideal.
 So we get that

 \emph{In Scenario 1}:

 \emph{In Scenario 2}:

-Comparing these two scenarios, we can find that the noise of scenario 2 is lower so it is better.
-We reach a conclustion that if the path between one party and Alice is longer, then the noise this party get is larger so the noise of this channel is larger.
+Comparing these two scenarios, we find that the noise of scenario 2 is lower.
+We can reach a conclusion that the longer the path between one party and Alice, the larger the noise of the party and of the channel.
 As you see in Figure \ref{fig2}, the first graph represents Scenario 1, the second graph represents Scenario 2.
-We can see that in Scenario 1, the length of the path between Bob and Alice is one, and the length of the path between Charlie and Alice is two.
-So Charlie get larger noise $\epsilon_{2}=4e^{-2r}$.
+For instance, in Scenario 1, the length of the path between Bob and Alice is one, and the length of the path between Charlie and Alice is two.
+So Charlie gets larger noise $\epsilon_{2}=4e^{-2r}$.
 The longer the path between one party and Alice, the larger the accumulation of the noise this party gets.
 In Scenario 2, the length of the path between Alice and any party is one, there is no accumulation of the noise, so Scenario 2 is better.
 For n-party conat channel, the best prepared entanglement resources is the rightmost graph in Figure \ref{fig2}.